N01715807/N01715807/README.md

 - 💻 **Development** — Scalable and responsive websites using modern front-end and back-end technologies
 - 📈 **Strategy** — Data-informed experiences that improve discoverability, engagement, and long-term growth

-## 🧠 What Inspires Me

-- Creating digital experiences with **cultural and social depth**
-- Observing and expressing **urban structures, migration stories, and cross-cultural communication**
-- Developing **useful tools and content platforms** for creators and storytellers

 ---

 ## 🌐 Socials: